encomp/dsan_project3/problem3/README.md

 a two variables with the same size as the length of the array.

 ### Running Time Complexity
 The running time complexity of Heap sort is O(N log N).
 Heapify runs in O(log N).
-However, you are also building the heap and that takes O(n).
+However, it is also building the heap and that takes O(n).
 Thus, the overall time complexity would be O(N log N).
 After sorting the initial input one additional traversal was required to create the array with two elements.
 The later iteration does not impact the overall running time which is O(N log N).